 Yes, a decedent can be moved to a funeral home even if a family member is not in town.
-Here is the criteria:
+Here are the criteria:

 - If the patient is under any HOSPICE CARE, and if a Hospice is not at the residence at the time of death, then the first people to call is Hospice and they will come out to pronounce the death and notify the funeral home the family have chosen.
 The funeral home will then transport the decedent to the respective facility,